hannahilea/LearnLooper/README.md

 ### [Demos](./demos)

 For the most up-to-date behavior of LeanLooper, see the most recent demo in the demos folder.
+Each demo should contain some form of manifest that is pinned to the version of LearnLooper.jl used at demo time.
+These demos are likely not forward-compatible, if e.g. the most recent version of LearnLooper.jl is checked out instead.

 ### [LearnLooper.jl](./LearnLooper.jl)